FAIRsharing/subject-ontology/CONTRIBUTING.md

 #### How to write a new term request

-Request a new term _via_ the GitHub [Issue Tracker](https://github.com/allysonlister/SRAO/issues/).
+Request a new term _via_ the GitHub [Issue Tracker](https://github.com/FAIRsharing/subject-ontology/issues/).

 It is important to remember that it takes a lot of time for curators to process issues submitted to the tracker.
-To make this work easier, please always use issue templates if they are available (https://github.com/allysonlister/SRAO/issues/new/choose).
+To make this work easier, please always use issue templates if they are available (https://github.com/FAIRsharing/subject-ontology/issues/new/choose).

 For how to write a good term request, please read the [best practices carefully](#great-issues).

 <a id="adding-terms"></a>

-### How to add a new term

-If you have never editted this ontology before, first follow a [general tutorial](https://oboacademy.github.io/obook/lesson/contributing-to-obo-ontologies)

 **Process**: